PrinceS17/veins_app/MyVeinsApp/Tests.md

 5) able to receive brief and process;
 6) TaV can receive each result
 7) init or update SeV_info correctly.
-8) SeV works correctly if for multi-TaVs.
+8) SeV & bp_list works correctly if for multi-TaVs.
 9) if SeV_info got check correctly (when cars leave the range).